As you all know parents are always a child's first teacher and they play a vital role in strengthening their numeracy skills from a young age.

 Just to make sure you get clarity of what are the basic math skills & early math concepts to be instilled into your child's mind and how.
 Let us explain to you what is early math.

-- Perception of quantity if it is more or fewer.
+- Perception of amount, whether it is greater or less.

-- Identifying shapes such as circles, squares, triangles.
+- Recognize forms like circles, squares, and triangles.

-- To have an idea of measurement like which is taller and which is short.
+- To get an understanding of measurements such as which is taller and which is shorter.

 Since you have understood the concepts, its time for you to set your expectations right.
 Children show development gradually over time, so never expect miracles from them.